GitJer/XiaomiMijaPro/README.md

 For Deep-Sleep:

 There needs to be a short between D0 and the RST on the esp8266.
 This allows the esp8266 to wake up after the specified Deep-Sleep time.
+With this short in place programming is not possible.
+So, make the short in a way that can easily be broken and restored.

 During Deep-Sleep all GPIO values go to low, also the reset line to the display.
 This means that the display thinks it is being reset and